 - You have trouble keeping your balance while standing or walking.

-- Muscle weakness, twitching, cramps, numbness, or paralysis make completing your required job duties difficult or impossible.
+- Muscle weakness, twitching, cramps, numbness, or paralysis make doing your required job duties difficult or impossible.

-- You have other symptoms that make it hard to hold down your usual full-time job.
-Think: Fainting, dropping things because your hands go numb, being unable to sit or stand as required, bladder incontinence, etc.
+- You have other symptoms that make it hard to hold down your usual job.
+Think: Fainting, dropping things because your hands go numb, being unable to sit or stand as required, etc.

-- You cannot grasp, pick up, or carry certain objects or lose fine-motor skills needed for your job.
-For example: You’re a cook who cannot whisk, stir, peel, or dice foods as usual, sprinkle seasoning, or plate dishes.
+- You cannot grasp, pick up, or carry certain objects or lose fine motor skills needed for your job.
+For example: You’re a cook who cannot whisk, stir, peel, or dice foods as usual, or plate dishes.

 If 2-3 of these bullet points describe your situation, then you’re far more likely to get Social Security benefits for neuropathy.